Dublin Saleyard Access Upgrade

 The Australian and South Australian governments have committed $11 million ($8.8 million from the Australian Government and $2.2 million from the South Australian Government) as part of the SA Rural Roads Package to upgrade access for higher productivity vehicles (triple road trains) to the South Australian Livestock Exchange (Dublin Saleyard), located on Carslake Road, Dublin.

-It will help further improve road safety (particularly, at the junction of Port Wakefield Highway with Carslake Road), freight productivity (by providing access for high productivity vehicles to the South Australian Livestock Exchange) and efficiency for all users along the National Land Transport Network.
+This project has also allowed future provision for use of up to 53.5-metre-long triple road trains from Port Wakefield Highway to Dublin Saleyard and helped further improve road safety (particularly, at the junction of Port Wakefield Highway with Carslake Road), freight productivity (by providing access for high productivity vehicles to the South Australian Livestock Exchange) and efficiency for road users along the National Land Transport Network.

-The project will be delivered by both the Department for Infrastructure and Transport and the Adelaide Plains Council.
-The overall funding commitment for the project is $11 million.
+The project was delivered by both the Department for Infrastructure and Transport and the Adelaide Plains Council.

 Timeline